 This document is for Administrators in Planning Center Giving.
 If you're a donor looking for your own profile, check out the Donors section.

-In Giving, reviewing donor profiles is something you'll likely do often as an Administrator.
 If a donor has an account question or you need to investigate some issue, the donor profile page is often your best starting place.

 To learn how profiles are added, merged, and removed from your database, check out the Managing Donors article.